google/WebFundamentals/Pending/src/content/en/fundamentals/engage-and-retain/web-app-manifest/create-the-manifest.md

     "start_url": "/index.html?homescreen=1"

-## Tell the Browser about your Manifest
+## Tell the browser about your manifest

 Once you have the manifest created and and on your site, all you need to do is add a `link` tag to all the pages that encompass your web app as follows: